Call Today! Free Immediate Response (818) 781-1570

 Serious and Violent Felony "Strike" Offenses - California Penal Codes 1192.7 & 667.5 PC

-Penal Codes 1192.7, and 667.5 include the legal definition of serious felony offenses which can act as a “Strike” on your criminal record.
+Penal Codes 1192.7 and 667.5 include the legal definition of serious felony offenses, which can act as a “Strike” on your criminal record.

 Furthermore, most serious crimes that are listed in PC 1192.7 will require you to serve a higher percentage of your sentence, but there are a few exceptions.
 Strike cases are by far the most significant when it comes time for sentencing.

 For example, if you are convicted of any felony crime and you have a prior strike offense, it could potentially double your sentence.
-Additionally, if you are convicted of a strike case, you will most likely have to serve up to 85% of your time in prison, rather the usual 50% of time.
+Additionally, if you are convicted of a strike case, you will most likely have to serve up to 85% of your time in prison, rather than the usual 50% of your time.

-Definition of Serious or Violent Felony Offenses
+Serious or Violent Felony Offenses

-California Penal Code Sections 1192.7, 1192.8, and 667.5 include the legal definition of serious felony offenses which can act as a “Strike” on your criminal record.
+California Penal Code Sections 1192.7, 1192.8, and 667.5 outline the legal definition of serious felony offenses that can be designated as a “strike” on your criminal record.
+A “serious felony” includes any of the crimes listed below:

 • Any attempt to commit a crime listed on this page,